professor-swansosj/Lab-1-Python-Fundamentals-for-Network-Automation/README.md

 - Ansible = YAML (Used to write Ansible Playbooks)
 - REST API Calls = JSON (Requests to Restful API Servers are written and results returned in JSON)
-- NETCONNF = XML (The NETCONF protocol uses XML to write it's requests and return results)
+- NETCONF = XML (The NETCONF protocol uses XML to write it's requests and return results)
 - INVENTORY = CSV (Many appliances and automation tools uses CSV files to pass in the inventory of devices)

 ### :wrench: Python Functions